yanriver/yanriver.github.io/index.md

 [Bascompte lab]:http://www.bascompte.net

 <h2>News!</h2>
+  - New manuscript accepted in Global Ecology and Biogeography, titled "Species co-occurrence and phylogenetic structure of terrestrial vertebrates at regional scales".
-I have been very lucky to get the chance to visit [Bascompte lab] in University of Zurich since September,2015, sponsored by Chinese Academic Sciences.
+  - I have been lucky to get a scholarship to visit [Bascompte lab] in University of Zurich since September,2015, sponsored by Chinese Academic Sciences.
 It has been and will continue to be a wonderful experience.
 My visit will end in September, 2016.